ikarivirtual/best-repo-ever/README.md

 a brand new revelation
 big pimp montgomery stacker
 never been seen before
-smoking the largest ones,,, the biggus
+smoking the largest ones,,, the biggus... good lawd